step307/flowtocode/README.md

   $ sf ftc generate code -f <value> [--json] [--flags-dir <value>] [-d <value>]

 FLAGS
   -d, --output=<value>  The output directory for the pseudocode.
+If not provided, the pseudocode will be written to the
+                        same directory as the flow file.
   -f, --file=<value>    (required) The flow file to convert to pseudocode.

 GLOBAL FLAGS